How to block tags using Google Tag Manager until reader consent is granted (consent mode tag blocking)

 Create the cmpConsentVendors variable

-- This variable contains the list of vendors you want to check for consent on your tags.
-This should be mapped from the prerequisite step above
+• This variable contains the list of vendors you want to check for consent on your tags.
+This name should match the Trigger Configuration variable that was created in the previous steps

 Step 3: Connect triggers to tags

-With the variable and trigger created, you can now enforce consent on your existing tags.
+With the variable and trigger created, you can now enforce consent on your existing non-Google product tags.
 Your tags will fall into one of two categories:

 Tags without existing triggers